Stackclash/5e-vault/5. Mechanics/Bestiary/Fey/Redcap (MPMM).md

 aliases: ["Redcap"]
 ---
 # Redcap
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-208, Volo's Guide to Monsters p.
-188*
+208*

 A redcap is a homicidal Fey creature born of blood lust.
 Redcaps, although small, have formidable strength, which they use to hunt and kill without hesitation or regret.